 Unfortunately, due to the current restrictions, we will not be able to swim or go on field trips during summer camp this year.

 What if my child needs medication while at camp?

-Please fill in the medication form, available at front desk, from the camp counselors or from the camp supervisor.
+Please request a medication form from Ikram – it can be completed electronically and emailed back.
 All medication needs to be in the original container with your child’s name and the date of the prescription.
 If the medication is for emergency use (e.g. inhaler or epi-pen), please send it in a waist pack so that it can be carried with your child, or with the leaders (depending on the age and ability of the child).

 Is St. Alban’s Boys and Girls Club peanut free?